 This was Nikon's first professional 35mm SLR.
 Nikon rangefinder cameras and lenses were already well known, having been discovered by American journalists during the Korean War.
 The Nikon F body was very similar to the rangefinder bodies.
 However, a new lens mount, the F mount, was designed for this camera, and is still in use today.
 Almost all Nikon lenses made since 1959 can be mounted on most Nikon professional SLR and DSLR bodies with the F mount.
 I've had this F since about 1982, and although I don't use it anymore as the finder is too dim for my eyes now, I love the feel of the camera and its shutter.
 This example has the eye-level finder attached, and I also have the Photomic FTn and waist level finders for it.

 The Nikkormat was a lower cost camera targeted to consumers and amateur photographers who couldn't afford or didn't need Nikon's professional bodies.
 Nikkormats were produced from 1965 to 1978.
 I did not have a Nikkormat then, but did use a Nikkorex through the decade of the 1970's.
-I traded it in 1982 for the Nikon F, above, and did not have a picture of it.
 I have purchased a couple used Nikkormats since then, one for my daughter, about twenty-five years ago, and this one I found a couple years ago at a flea market.

 The FE was introduced in 1978 as the second compact Nikon, following the FM of 1977.
 The FE was an electronic camera that operated on batteries, offered Aperture Priority operation, and interchangeable finder screens.
 This FE belonged to my mother.
 The shutter/film advance doesn't work reliably, but it works fine with my MD-12 winder attached.